-A4 Information Technology
+A4.0 Information Technology

-A4.1.
-Responsibilities and duties of the Director of Finance
+A4.1 Responsibilities and duties of the Director of Finance

-- A4.1.1.
-The Director of Finance, who is responsible for the accuracy and security of the computerised financial data of the Trust, shall: - A4.1.2. devise and implement any necessary procedures to ensure adequate (reasonable) protection of the Trust's data, programs and computer hardware for which the Director is responsible from accidental or intentional disclosure to unauthorised persons, deletion or modification, theft or damage, having due regard for the Data Protection Act 1998; - A4.1.3. ensure that adequate (reasonable) controls exist over data entry, processing, storage, transmission and output to ensure security, privacy, accuracy, completeness, and timeliness of the data, as well as the efficient and effective operation of the system; - A4.1.4. ensure that adequate controls exist such that the computer operation is separated from development, maintenance and amendment; ensure that an adequate management (audit) trail exists through the computerised system and that such computer audit reviews as the Director may consider necessary are being carried out. - A4.1.5.
-The Director of Finance shall need to ensure that new financial systems and amendments to current financial systems are developed in a controlled manner and thoroughly tested prior to implementation.
-Where this is undertaken by another organisation, assurances of adequacy must be obtained from them prior to implementation. - A4.1.6.
-The Associate Director of Corporate Affairs shall publish and maintain a Freedom of Information (FOI) Publication Scheme, or adopt a model Publication Scheme approved by the Information Commissioner.
+- A1.1.1 The Director of Finance, who is responsible for the accuracy and security of the computerised financial data of the Trust, shall: - Devise and implement any necessary procedures to ensure adequate (reasonable) protection of the Trust's data, programs and computer hardware for which the Director is responsible from accidental or intentional disclosure to unauthorised persons, deletion or modification, theft or damage, having due regard for the Data Protection Act 2018. - Ensure that adequate (reasonable) controls exist over data entry, processing, storage, transmission and output to ensure security, privacy, accuracy, completeness, and timeliness of the data, as well as the efficient and effective operation of the system. - Ensure that adequate controls exist such that the computer operation is separated from development, maintenance and amendment; ensure that an adequate management (audit) trail exists through the computerised system and that such computer audit reviews as the Director may consider necessary are being carried out. - A1.1.2 The Director of Finance shall need to ensure that new financial systems and amendments to current financial systems are developed in a controlled manner and thoroughly tested prior to implementation.
+Where this is undertaken by another organisation, assurances of adequacy must be obtained from them prior to implementation. - A4.1.3 The Director of Corporate Services and Company Secretary shall publish and maintain a Freedom of Information (FOI) Publication Scheme, or adopt a model Publication Scheme approved by the Information Commissioner.